-The following uses are permitted by right subject to review and approval of the Site Plan and Plan of Operation by the Town Plan Commission.
+The following uses are permitted by right subject to review and approval of the Site Plan and Plan of Operation by the Plan Commission.

-- (1) Hospitals and clinics or rehabilitation facilities or centers. - (2) Nursing homes. - (3) Schools. - (4) Mental health or substance abuse treatment, training, or counseling or rehabilitation facilities. - (5) Residential treatment, training or education facilities.
+- (1) Hospitals and clinics or rehabilitation facilities or centers.

+- (2) Nursing home.

+- (3) Schools.

+- (4) Mental health or substance abuse treatment, training, or counseling or rehabilitation facilities.

+- (5) Residential treatment, training or education facilities.

+- (6) Municipal buildings

+- (7) Museums.

+- (8) Police and Fire stations.

+- (9) Libraries.

+- (10) Penal reform institutions.

+- (11) Military installations.

+- (12) Public service yards.

-- (13) Publicly owned and operated parks, recreational uses, golf courses, and open space uses. - (14) Other similar uses as determined by the Town Plan Commission.
+- Publicly owned and operated parks, recreational uses, golf courses, and open space

+- (14) Other similar uses as determined by the Plan Commission.